kit-data-manager/INCLDE/readme.md

-# lmd-editor | Linked Metadata Editor
+# INCLDE (/ɪnˈkluːd/) – Includable Linked Data Editor

-lmd-editor is a Web Component that allows editing of linked data which was built using [Stencil](https://stenciljs.com/).
+INCLDE (spelled as "include") is a web component that allows editing of linked data.
+The goal is to allow easy integration into web-based applications.

 ## Installation